Australian Computer Society (ACS) Process & Charges

 • Passport Visa stamp showing the deadline date.

-• Visa Entitlement Verification Online (VEVO) webpage showing visa expiry date.
+• Visa Entitlement Verification Online (VEVO) webpage shows the visa expiry date.

-• DIBP email notification showing the grant of Visa.
+• DIBP email notification showing the grant of a Visa.

 Application Status

-After completing the Online Assessment, the candidate will receive an email on his registered email address with instructions on how to access the ACS website.
+After completing the Online Assessment, the candidate will receive an email at their registered email address with instructions on how to access the ACS website.
 The progress of the application can be tracked by using the online application status of ACS.

 Application Processing Time

-It takes about 6-8 weeks for the completion of ACS Skills Assessment.
+It takes approximately 6-8 weeks to complete the ACS Skills Assessment.

 All documents are processed much quickly.
 Generally, it takes about 6-8 weeks to process the applications.